-Pakistan: Plane crashes with about 40 people on board
+Pakistan: Plane crashes with 48 people on board

 - Pakistani pop star Junaid Jamshed was among those on board, his manager says

-Islamabad, Pakistan (CNN)A Pakistan International Airlines flight crashed Wednesday near Abbottabad, officials said.
+Islamabad, Pakistan (CNN)A Pakistan International Airlines flight crashed Wednesday near Abbottabad, Pakistan, officials said.

-The airline said the PIA's ATR-42 aircraft was carrying about 40 people when it lost contact with a control tower on its way from Chitral to Islamabad.
+The airline said the ATR-42 aircraft was carrying 48 people -- 42 passengers, five crew members and one ground engineer -- when it lost contact with a control tower on its way from Chitral to Islamabad.

-Pop star turned preacher Junaid Jamshed was among those on board flight PK-661, his manager Arsalan Khan told CNN.
+Pop star-turned-preacher Junaid Jamshed was among those on board Flight PK-661, his manager, Arsalan Khan, told CNN.

-Jamshed soared to fame in the 1980s with his band Vital Signs, one of the most iconic pop bands in Pakistan.
+Jamshed soared to fame in the 1980s with Vital Signs, one of the most iconic pop bands in Pakistan.

 After a successful career as a solo singer in the 1990s, Jamshed decided to become a religious cleric.

-His last tweet, posted Sunday, showed pictures of "Heaven on Earth" in Chitral -- the city where the plane took off.
+His last tweet, posted Sunday, showed pictures of "Heaven on Earth" in Chitral -- the northern Pakistan city where the plane took off.

 Authorities have not given a number of casualties.